kriszyp/lmdb-js/README.md

 ## Shared Structures
 Shared structures are mechanism for storing the structural information about objects stored in database in dedicated entry, outside of individual entries, for reuse across all of the data in database, for much more efficient storage and faster retrieval of data when storing objects that have the same or similar structures (note that this is only available using the default MessagePack or CBOR encoding, using the msgpackr or cbor-x package).
 This is highly recommended when storing structured objects with similiar object structures (including inside of array).
 When enabled, when data is stored, any structural information (the set of property names) is automatically generated and stored in separate entry to be reused for storing and retrieving all data for the database.
 To enable this feature, simply specify the key where shared structures can be stored.
 You can use a symbol as a metadata key, as symbols are outside of the range of the standard JS primitive values:
 ```
-let myStore = open('my-store', {
+let myDB = open('my-db', {
 	sharedStructuresKey: Symbol.for('structures')
 })
 ```
-Once shared structures has been enabled, you can store JavaScript objects just as you would normally would, and this library will automatically generate, increment, and save the structural information in the provided key to improve storage efficiency and performance.
+Once shared structures has been enabled, you can persist JavaScript objects just as you would normally would, and this library will automatically generate, increment, and save the structural information in the provided key to improve storage efficiency and performance.
 You never need to directly access this key, just be aware that that entry is being used by this library.

 ## Compression
 This library can optionally use off-thread LZ4 compression as part of the asynchronous writes to enable efficient compression with virtually no overhead to the main thread.
 LZ4 decompression (in `get` and `getRange` calls) is extremely fast and generally has a low impact on performance.
 Compression is turned off by default, but can be turned on by setting the `compression` property when opening a database.
 The value of compression can be `true` or an object with compression settings, including properties: